-If you’re thinking about having a baby it’s strongly recommended that you have your Vitamin D level checked, especially if you’ve been trying for a while or have a history of pregnancy loss.
+Are you curious about Vitamin D for fertility?
+If you’re thinking about having a baby, it’s strongly recommended that you check your Vitamin D level, especially if you’ve been trying for a while or have a history of pregnancy loss.
 Your doctor can order a simple blood test to ensure you have enough of this vitamin that is so important for fertility and healthy pregnancies – for both mothers and their children.
 Vitamin D is typically low in the winter and spring months and in darker northern climates.
 A Vitamin D deficiency puts pregnant women at risk of developing serious health complications.

 Preconception & Infertility

-If you’re having trouble conceiving, low Vitamin D could be contributing to your fertility issues.
+If you’re having trouble conceiving, low Vitamin D could contribute to your fertility issues.
 A low level has been associated with Repeated Pregnancy Loss and Unexplained Infertility.
-It’s been found to affect implantation which can cause bio-chemical pregnancies or miscarriages. [i].
-Also more research is being done on PCOS (Polycystic Ovarian Syndrome) since these women often have Vitamin D deficiency and evidence is showing that supplementation may be beneficial for egg development and regulating menstruation. [iii].
+It’s been found to affect implantation, which can cause biochemical pregnancies or miscarriages. [i].
+Also, more research is being done on PCOS (Polycystic Ovarian Syndrome) since these women often have Vitamin D deficiency, and evidence is showing that supplementation may be beneficial for egg development and regulating menstruation. [iii].
 One study found a healthier increased uterine lining in women with PCOS who were given Vitamin D during their IUI cycles. [ii].

 Vitamin D in Pregnancy

-Vitamin D is very important for brain development.
-A recent study in the Netherlands of more than 8,000 women and their children showed a clear correlation between Vitamin D deficiency and autism.
-Children whose mothers tested low in their 20th week of pregnancy were more likely to have autistic traits by the age of six. [v].
+Vitamin D is essential for brain development.
+A recent study of more than 8,000 women and their children in the Netherlands showed a clear correlation between Vitamin D deficiency and autism.
+Children whose mothers tested low in their 20th week of pregnancy were more likely to have autistic traits by age six. [v].
 Other studies have seen an increased risk of schizophrenia with inadequate Vitamin D. [vi, vii].

-When mom’s Vitamin D level is too low deficiency can be present at birth.
-Babies receive this vitamin through the placenta, and after birth through breast milk or fortified formula.
-Babies who are solely breastfed are more at risk of having deficient Vitamin D because human milk has a very low concentration, about 1.5-3% of the mother’s level.
+When a mom’s Vitamin D level is too low, deficiency can occur at birth.
+Babies receive this vitamin through the placenta and after birth through breast milk or fortified formula.
+Babies who are solely breastfed are more at risk of having deficient Vitamin D because human milk has a deficient concentration, about 1.5-3% of the mother’s level.
 So, exposure to sunlight is also recommended. [viii].
 An Irish study found their dark winters produced more babies born in March and April with Vitamin D insufficiency, about 46% of births during that time.
 You can read more about the importance of Vitamin D during pregnancy and while breastfeeding here.

-Low Vitamin D during pregnancy has been linked to small-for-gestational-age births, increased susceptibility to infections and reduced bone density. [viii].
+Low Vitamin D during pregnancy has been linked to small-for-gestational-age births, increased susceptibility to infections, and reduced bone density. [viii].
 Kids whose moms did not have sufficient Vitamin D in their 3rd trimester had more broken bones than other children.
-An Australian study published in 2016 tells us that children who have a lack of D in early childhood are more prone to developing allergic disorders like asthma and eczema. [ix].
+An Australian study published in 2016 tells us that children lacking D in early childhood are more prone to developing allergic disorders like asthma and eczema. [ix].

-Also, it’s very important to know that pregnant women with low D are more susceptible to developing preeclampsia, a complication of pregnancy including high blood pressure and kidney problems which can have very serious consequences. [x].
-Often an earlier birth by medical induction is necessary, which increases the odds of a cesarean delivery.
-Vitamin D deficiency has also been associated with developing gestational diabetes, so, you definitely want to make sure your level stays within optimum range.
+Also, it’s essential to know that pregnant women with low D are more susceptible to developing preeclampsia, a pregnancy complication including high blood pressure and kidney problems, which can have severe consequences. [x].
+An earlier birth by medical induction is often necessary, increasing the odds of cesarean delivery.
+Vitamin D deficiency has also been associated with developing gestational diabetes, so you want to ensure your level stays within an optimum range.

 What Level is Best?

-In an English study from 2011 they reported “of 40 mother-infant pairs, 76% of mothers and 81% of newborns had a 25(OH)D below 20 ng/ml at the time of birth, despite the fact that during pregnancy the mothers ingested about 600 IU/day of vitamin D from a prenatal supplement and consumption of two glasses of milk.”
+In an English study from 2011, they reported: “of 40 mother-infant pairs, 76% of mothers and 81% of newborns had a 25(OH)D below 20 ng/ml at the time of birth, even though during pregnancy the mothers ingested about 600 IU/day of vitamin D from a prenatal supplement and consumption of two glasses of milk.”

 When are you at Risk?